mrlnc/LTE-ciphercheck/README.md

+td;dr: we found that several European LTE networks allow unprotected connections (no encryption, no integrity protection).
+Attackers can intercept the authentication step from nearby users and get Internet access at the victim's cost.
 This tool quickly tests LTE networks for their cipher support.
 It's for use by telecom operators only.

+Operators should ensure that:
+* EIA0 (NULL-Integrity) is never accepted
+* invalid UE security capabilities (e.g., empty field) don't cause fallbacks to NULL-Integrity.
+* EEA0 should be disabled

+The tool connects to the LTE network, each time with a different 'UE Security Capabilities'.
+If the network accepts an insecure configuration, the tool prints a warning.
 Example output:
 ```
-$ sudo ./srsue/src/srsue --fast-test true ../srsue/ciphercheck.conf
+$ sudo ./srsue/src/srsue ../srsue/ciphercheck.conf
 ...
 ########################################################
  Testcase Finished.
 EIA: 00001111 EEA: 00001010